Vellore

 Rule of Sultanates and Britishers

-Beginning 18th century the town came under the rule of Sultanates and then under Britishers.
-It was a war torn town during this time with lots of military activities.
+Beginning 18th century the town came under the rule of the Sultanates and then under the Britishers.
+It was a war-torn town during this time with lots of military activities.
 The establishment had no time to devote to the welfare of the people and the place.
 The worship in the biggest temple which is inside the fort in the town Sri Jalakantesvarar Temple was not being conducted, for all good reasons it could be assumed that there was a discontinuity and maybe it was during this time.

 Sri Anjaneya vigraha in ‘Kotai medu’

-To protect the deity, during the on slaughter many vigrahas of Hindu Gods were throne into the waters of the fort’s moat.
+To protect the deity, during the slaughter many vigrahas of Hindu Gods were thrown into the waters of the fort’s moat.
 At the beginning of the 20th century, when peace returned to the town, one Sri Sanjivi had found a vigraha of Sri Anjaneya in the waters of the fort's moat.
-The vigraha was brought out of the water and with proper guidance of elders and pundits, the vigraha was installed in place called ‘Kotai medu’.
+The vigraha was brought out of the water and with proper guidance of elders and pundits, the vigraha was installed in a place called ‘Kotai medu’.
 A temporary shed was erected for the deity Sri Anjaneya Swamy and regular worship was conducted.

 Shifting the deity of Sri Anjaneya Swamy